malept/electron-packager/docs/api.md

 *Boolean* (default: `true`)

-Runs the [package manager](#packagemanager) command to remove all of the packages specified in the `devDependencies` section of `package.json` from the outputted Electron app.
+Uses a custom [pruning module](https://www.npmjs.com/package/pruner) to remove all of the packages specified in the `devDependencies` section of `package.json` from the outputted Electron app.

 ##### `quiet`